Radio spectrum pollution

-Radio spectrum pollution is the straying of waves in the radio and electromagnetic spectrums outside their allocations that cause problems for some activities.
-It is of particular concern to radio astronomers.
+Radio spectrum pollution is the straying of electromagnetic waves in the radio spectrum (3 kHz to 300 GHz) outside their allocations that cause unintended effects on communication or health.
+It has three main categories, natural noise, leakage from devices not intended for radio transmissions, such as some light fixtures, and interference from radio transmissions.
+It is of particular concern in radio astronomy, aviation, and other fields, as well as for potential environmental effects.

 Radio spectrum pollution is mitigated by effective spectrum management.
 Within the United States, the Communications Act of 1934 grants authority for spectrum management to the President for all federal use (47 U.S.C.
 305).
 The National Telecommunications and Information Administration (NTIA) manages the spectrum for the Federal Government.
 Its rules are found in the "NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management".
 The Federal Communications Commission (FCC) manages and regulates all domestic non-federal spectrum use (47 U.S.C.
 301).
 Each country typically has its own spectrum regulatory organization.
 Internationally, the International Telecommunication Union (ITU) coordinates spectrum policy.